 More details about prerequisites and application process are available on their website.

-The requirements to qualify for a contractor license examination are two (2) years as a properly licensed journeyperson or equivalent experience and training.
+The requirements to qualify for a Contactor license examination are two (2) years as a properly licensed journeyperson or equivalent experience and training.

 To get a contractor license you must also pass a trade exam and a business and law exam.